 The Centenary History referred to above is a very useful book that was presumably printed for private circulation amongst the Victoria Park residents.
 Although the book, (cover above), has no reference to an author there is plenty of evidence that it was written by Earnest Bosdin-Leech who was then the Secretary of the Victoria Park Trust Committee.

-Earnest Bosdin-Leech died in 1950 so this book is still subject to copyright for another 7 years.
+Earnest Bosdin-Leech died in 1950 so the 1937 book is still subject to copyright for another 7 years.
 As his two daughters, Anne & Pauline Leech have now died the copyright is the property of their niece who has very kindly agreed that the book can now be available on rusholmearchive.org as a PDF download.

 This book is essential reading to follow the development of Victoria Park.
 Provided you have Adobe software installed you can easily download the file and save for future reference.